Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 Machine learning forecasting must be set up correctly to make it less vulnerable to data issues, which would cause a “garbage in, garbage out” scenario.
 Implemented the right way, though, machine learning effectively addresses common challenges with retail data to deliver benefits across all facets of DIY demand forecasting.

-2.3 Typical Forecasting Challenges for DIY and Home Improvement Retailers
+2.3 Typical forecasting challenges for DIY and home improvement retailers

 Next, we will discuss how DIY retailers can overcome typical forecasting challenges, including:

-1. Forecasting slow movers
+• Forecasting slow movers.

-4. Improving omnichannel demand forecasting accuracy
+• Improving omnichannel demand forecasting accuracy.

-2.3.1 Forecasting Slow Movers
+2.3.1 Forecasting slow movers

-With assortments of up to 40,000 items per store, DIY retailers typically deal with a lot of slow-moving products—from high-value power tools and furniture to inexpensive special-fit fasteners that nonetheless play an important role in a customer’s home improvement project.
-Slow movers generate very little sales data, and what data does exist is spread out over a long time period, so it can be difficult (or impossible) to accurately forecast when an item will sell at the store level.
+With assortments of up to 80,000 items per store, DIY retailers typically deal with a lot of slow-moving products—from high-value power tools and furniture to inexpensive special-fit fasteners that nonetheless play an essential role in a customer’s home improvement project.
+Slow movers generate very little sales data, and what data does exist is spread out over a long period, so it can be difficult (or impossible) to accurately forecast when an item will sell at the store level.
 Seasonal patterns or sales trends can also be hard to spot at the store level, even when they substantially impact distribution center inventory requirements or supplier demand.

 • Failing to recognize a downward sales trend will result in costly overstock at your distribution centers.